Crazy Cheap Tricks for Walking Your Dog Safely in the Dark

-Does anyone like walking their dog in the dark or at night?
-I doubt if there’s anyone that enjoys it.
-But as the days get shorter our dog walking time gets shorter too and we are often forced to walk our pups in situations we would otherwise hit the opt-out button on.
-This then begs the question if there are cheap ways to walk your dog safely after dark.
+Honestly, I doubt if there’s anyone who enjoys walking their furry buddy in the dark.
+However, as the days get shorter our dog walking time gets shorter too.
+Thus, we are often forced to walk our pups in situations we would otherwise hit the opt-out button on.

 Budget Tip:

-Let me give you an example to fully illustrate this issue.
-A few weeks ago I heard cars screeching on my street when I was out with my dog, Henry for his first-morning pee break.
 It was about 6 am and still very dark.
 In case, you don’t know, I live in a more rural part of town.
 Cars go down my street as a way to bypass the city.
-Of course, they never go the posted 30 MPH.
+Of course, they never drive the posted 30 MPH.

 On this early morning, I had Henry closely at my side on our property when I heard and saw a car break and then swerve around a woman and her darkly colored dog.
 The woman’s outfit was dark as well and I even had a difficult time seeing them.
 She had taken no safety measures to make herself or her dog more visible to cars.

-Since my DNA is to look at ways to do things for less, I dove into this one head first.
-Well, maybe not head first.
-I was excited to look into it though.
 What I discovered that works brilliantly on a tight budget is reflective tape.
 You can get a 15′ roll of reflective tape for $6 or even cheaper from a store like the Dollar Tree.

 I would recommend applying reflective tape to your dog’s collar, and leash.
 Plus, you can apply the tape to your shoes and jacket.

-Is there another cheap option besides reflective tape?
+Is there another cheap option?

 Yes, and this option is even cheaper.
 Glow-in-the-dark craft paint is only $2 for 2 fl. from Walmart or similar type stores.